Quincey Morris: Games

 In the Castlevania video game series, Quincey is a distant relative of the series' main heroes, the Belmonts.
 In addition, two games, Castlevania: Bloodlines and Portrait of Ruin, feature his son John and grandson Jonathan as their respective protagonists, in which they hunt the resurrected Dracula with the Belmonts' family weapon, the Vampire Killer whip.
 How exactly Quincey had a son remains to be explained.
+Quincey is a hidden playable character alongside his two descendants in the "Ode to Castlevania" downloadable content for Vampire Survivors.

 In the full motion video based game Dracula Unleashed, the protagonist is Quincey's brother Alexander Morris.
 The plot involves Alexander's investigation of his brother's death.
 Quincey also appears to Alexander in a dream sequence.
 Both brothers are played by Bill Williamson in the game.